 River Godavari

-River Godavari originates near Trimbakeshwar in Nashik and flows towards the east into the Bay of Bengal.
+The holy River Godavari originates near Trimbakeshwar in Nashik and flows towards the east into the Bay of Bengal.
 It is the second largest river in India and holds great importance spiritually and in the daily lives of the people.
-One of the biggest attractions near this river is the Kumbh Mela, which is held in Nashik.

 River Kshipra

-River Kshipra flows through the Malwa Plateau and then joins the River Chambal The holy city of Ujjain is located on the banks of River Kshipra, which is known for being on the 12 Jyotirlingas of India as Mahakaleshwar.
-Every 12 years, Ujjain hosts the Kumbh Mela festival, which attracts millions of tourists and devotees from all over the world to take a dip in the river and wash away all their previous sins.
+The holy city of Ujjain is located on the banks of River Kshipra, which is known for being on the 12 Jyotirlingas of India as Mahakaleshwar.
+Every 12 years, Ujjain hosts the Kumbh Mela festival, which attracts millions of tourists and devotees from all over the world to take a dip in this holy river and wash away all their previous sins.

 So, there you have a list of the seven most sacred rivers of India.
-Plan a tour to one of these holy rivers near your city with your family.
+Plan a trip to one of these holy rivers near your city with your family.
 Apart from exploring the various tourist sites and temples near these rivers, it is also a great way to teach your children about the importance and significance of these rivers in Indian culture.

 About Club Mahindra